-As you learned, a powdered green tea called matcha is used, along with sweets called wagashi.
-There are many implements that can be used, but the most important are: a tea kettle, a tea bowl, a scoop to put the tea in the bowl, a ladle to bring the hot water to the bowl, and a whisk to stir it up.
+Many implements can be used, but the most important are a tea kettle, a tea bowl, a scoop to put the tea in the bowl, a ladle to bring the hot water, and a whisk to stir it up.

 You'll learn the Japanese names for all these items in the next section!